adsviewer/turboviewer/README.md

 # AdsViewer

-A bunch of cool staff for viewing, optimizing and growing yor digital ad portfolio.
+A bunch of cool staff for viewing, optimizing and growing your digital ad portfolio.

 ## Development Setup